 Board of Directors

-Matt Smith is an Audit Supervisor at Hancock Askew’s Savannah office.
+Matt is an Audit Supervisor at Hancock Askew’s Savannah office.
 Prior to his career in accounting, Matt served six years in the U.S. Army’s 160th Special Operations Aviation Regiment, the “Night Stalkers,” as a Helicopter Crewmember Supervisor.
 Matt received a B.B.A Summa Cum Laude in Accounting from Georgia Southern University.

 Staff